ric0bc/react-readable-project/README.md

 # Readable project

 This is my final project for Udacity's Redux course.

-## Start the app
+## Start

 To get started: